Macyatmacy/EEG/README.md

 ####################################################################################

-## Three classification tasks have been implemented in content 2:
+## Three classification tasks and 6 models have been evaluated in content 2:

 binary classification: binary classification for each pair of prompts with the opposite meaning in each language.

 multi-class classification: 8-class classification for the 8 prompts in each language.

 combined binary classification: binary classification for "English vs. Chinese" prompts.

+models:

+feature-based:

+a regularized common spatial patterns (RCSP) method

+filter bank common spatial patterns (FBCSP) method

+neural networks:

+Shallow FBCSP

+Deep4Net

+two extensions of Deep4Net

 ####################################################################################